Best Tea for Hangover

 Peppermint tea also helps soothe a stomach ache while adding a calming and numbing effect to ease nausea.
 This minty leaf is often used to ease headaches.
 The menthol aroma may help improve your mental clarity and help you focus for the day ahead.

-Hibiscus Black Tea
+Blueberry Hibiscus Tea

 Chamomile Tea